kai/octo-recipes/desserts/apple-sauce.md

 Homemade apple sauce

-6 Braeburn apples, cored, peeled, and cut into chunks
+6 Braeburn apples, cored, peeled, and cut into chunks or two

 1 1/8 cup water